Skip to content

 ...

-The first number in P1/1 is the number of the program, the second number indicates additional entry files were found in the previous round so it does another round of analysis on those files.
+The first number in P1/1 is the number of the programs, the second number indicates additional entry files were found so it does another round of analysis on those files.

 Terminal window